jssteinberg/some-makeup/src/routes/gradient-text.md

 ---
-title: 'Gradient Text CSS: Overused Yet?'
+title: 'CSS for gradient text: Overused yet?'
-metaTitle: 'Gradient Text CSS: Overused Yet?'
+description: The CSS code for gradient text has become too simple.
 official: '2022-01-26'
 tags: ['css']
 ---

-# Gradient Text CSS:<br aria-hidden> Overused Yet?
+# CSS for gradient text:<br aria-hidden> Overused yet?

 The CSS code for gradient text has become too simple---**everyone's doing it!** Look at it!
 Fancy CSS has never been this simple: